Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 1. The plugin settings screen where you set up the details to connect to Dintero.

 == Changelog ==
+= 2022.08.18    - version 1.1.2 =
+* Tweak         - Better error handling especially in situations where there is no front end to display the error message (e.g., in a cronjob environment).
+* Fix           - Fixed various PHP notices.
+* Fix           - Fixed backward compatibility problem for orders that were placed prior to version 1.1.0.

 = 2022.08.16    - version 1.1.1 =
 * Fix           - The metadata 'dintero_checkout_line_id' should now be hidden.